zhanglab/psamm/docs/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 The last input file that needs to be prepared is the concentrations file.
 This file is used to set the concentrations of any metabolites that in the model.
-By default metabolites are allowed to vary in concentration between 0.02 M and 1e-6 M. This file can be used to designate any metabolites that will have non-default bounds in the model.
-These could include ones where the measured concentrations fall outside of the default range, or ones where the they have meaured values that may help constrain the model.
-For example, metabolties that are provided in the media can have their conecentrations set in this file.
+By default, metabolites are allowed to vary in concentration between 0.02 M and 1e-6 M. This file can be used to designate any metabolites that will have non-default bounds in the model.
+These could include ones where the measured concentrations fall outside of the default range, or ones where the they have measured values that may help constrain the model.
+For example, metabolites that are provided in the media can have their concentrations set in this file.
 The file is set up as a 3 column, tab-separated, table where the first column is the metabolite ID (with compartment ID), the second column is the lower bound of the concentration, and the third column is the upper bound of the concentration.
-All concentration are designated as molar conecntrations.
+All concentrations are designated as molar concentrations.

 .. code-block:: shell